 Accounts from Alexandria of July 28 state that the Viceroy had returned from his expedition against the Bedouins, who had made their submission.
-Twenty-five fresh shocks of earthquake have been felt at Broussa.
-Abd-el-Kader is ill.
+Twenty-five fresh shocks of earthquake have been felt at Broussa. been discharged by the federal court at Brownsville, the Abd-el-Kader is ill.